 When I took my first sip, I noticed that something was off, but I couldn’t quite place my finger it.
 “Say, what’s in this drink?
 Is it — ” I took another sip.
 “Is this Coke Zero, or Vanilla Coke, or…something different about it.”

-When I woke up in the hospital the next day, the Doctor told me it was rohypnol.
+It wasn’t until I woke up in his room the next morning that I realized it was rohypnol.

 You write about train brakes; a reader approaches